Neurocomputation-and-Neuroimaging-Unit/memoslap/auto-email-reminder /README.md

 		3. Under “Test users,” add the email addresses of users who should have access.
 		4. Save the changes.

-2) Adjust the script to your email account
+2) Adjust the scripts
+   	- input your email details & email content in apptReminder.py
+   	- use your own google created credentials.json (see 1)
+   	- create your own token.json
+   	- create your own scheduler on Windows (see 3)

 3) Set a recurring execution of the batch script with Windows Scheduler
 	- Open Task Scheduler by searching for it in the Start menu.